What is genital psoriasis?

-Genital psoriasis may be part of a more generalised psoriasis.
+Genital or anogenital psoriasis may be part of more generalised psoriasis.
 Psoriasis has multifactorial genetic and environmental causes.
 These are not fully understood.
-In the genital area, specific factors to consider include:
+In the anogenital area, specific factors to consider include:

 Psoriasis in the genital area may also be worsened by contact with irritants such as:

-The diagnosis of psoriasis is usually made on the basis of its clinical appearance.
+The diagnosis of psoriasis is usually made by its clinical appearance, with symmetrical, circumscribed erythematous plaques.
 Laboratory tests such as swabs and skin biopsies are rarely necessary.

-Histologically, there is no apparent difference between genital and non-genital psoriasis.
+Histologically, there is no apparent difference between ano and non-genital psoriasis.